Fateme Ekhtesari

-Fateme Ekhtesari, also Fatemeh Ekhtesari, (born 1986) is an Iranian poet and writer.
+Fateme Ekhtesari, also Fatemeh Ekhtesari (فاطمه اختصاری; born 1986) is an Iranian poet and writer.
 Ekhtesari lived in Karaj and she writes in Persian.
 In 2013, she appeared at the poetry festival in Gothenburg, Göteborgs poesifestival.
 After she arrived back in Iran she was imprisoned and later released on bail.
 Her verdict came in 2015 when she was sentenced to 99 lashes and 11.5 years imprisonment for crimes against the Iranian government, for immoral behaviour and blasphemy.

 Early life and education

 Fatemeh Ekhtesari was born in Iran and initially trained as a midwife, a profession that influences much of her literary work.
 She frequently writes about labour, pregnancy, and abortion, reflecting on the intersection of gender, bodily autonomy, and societal expectations in Iran.

 Literary career in Iran

 Ekhtesari is known for her work in postmodern ghazal poetry, which modernises traditional Persian verse with fragmented structures and contemporary themes.
 Her poetry challenges gender norms, censorship, and political oppression, and she has been recognised as a leading feminist voice in contemporary Iranian literature.

 Her first collection of poems, A Feminist Discourse Before Cooking Potatoes, was published in 2010 and is recognised for its "exploration of feminist themes, challenging traditional gender roles, and critiquing societal norms in Iran".
 However, the book was later retracted, and its publication was halted when it was discovered that she had filled in censored words by hand before its release.

 Her second book, Rakhs roye sime khardar, was still awaiting approval for publication by the Iranian government as of October 2015.

 She was also the chief editor of the postmodern literary magazine It Was Just Tomorrow (همین فردا بود, Hamin Farad Bud), which was later cancelled by Iranian authorities.

 Ekhtesari also participated in a literary project called En motståndsrörelse på mitt skrivbord (A resistance movement on my desk), where six Persian and six Swedish poets collaborated.
 This was documented by the Swedish literary magazine Kritiker in 2013.

 The Iranian rapper Shahin Najafi, whose music has been banned in Iran, has used some of Ekhtesari's poems in his songs.